board707/DMD_STM32/README.md

  - For monochrome display - a new "Parallel" connection scheme, in which each horizontal row of panels is connected to a separate R_DATA pin

-Versions
+Most important versions
 ---------
+(25 Mar 2023 - v1.0.4)  - Add support of panles with FM6126a chip

 (12 Feb 2023 - v1.0.0)  - New panel template model with multiparameter specialization

-(09 Feb 2023 - v0.9.5)  - Add new template for 32x16 s2 panel.
-Some minor errors and warnings fixed.

 (12 Dec 2022 - v0.9.2)  - Monochrome panels support for RP2040-based boards (Parallel connection mode)